Mudassir Iqbal

 PMBOK 7

 Until ver 6, PMBOK predominantly highlighted the waterfall project management techniques.
-With the transforming technology, competition is getting tough than ever before.
+With the transforming technology, competition is getting tougher than ever before.
 Product life cycles are relatively short while the requirements keep on changing over time with the ongoing progress of the project.
 Considering the conventional project management strategies, it is unlikely to welcome quickly modifying project requirements.

 Subsequently, agile project management techniques and approaches have emerged in the 2000s.
 The agile guidelines were highly adaptable in project management more specifically to the IT and software industry.
 The major change in the PMBOK 7th edition is the dramatic shift from process-based project management to principle-based project delivery.
 Therefore, it supports every type of project delivery.
 Another noticeable change is the shift in scope that addresses project delivery apart from the project management.
 This approach is more practitioner-friendly or action-focused.